News

 Prevalence of ‘pouch failure’ of the ileoanal pouch in ulcerative colitis: a systematic review and meta‑analysis

 The International Journal of Colorectal disease recently published a paper “Prevalence of ‘pouch failure’ of the ileoanal pouch in ulcerative colitis: a systematic review and meta‑analysis” by Zaid Alsafi, Alice Snell and Jonathan P. Segal which is an important study into the subject.
-Below, RLG chairman, David Davies summarises the paper.
+Below, RLG chairman, David Davies reviews the paper.
 You can download the full paper at the end of this article.

 The researchers included data from 26 clinical trials conducted between 1978 to 2021, presumably including countries outside the UK.
-These studies involved 23,389 pouches and therefore present a huge amount of data for definitive calculation of pouch longevity.
+These studies involved 23,389 people and therefore present a huge amount of data for definitive calculation of pouch longevity.

 The results of the meta-analysis are dramatic, as follows: